davnustratbac/riot-djangorest-time-app/README.txt

 Testing a react-like setup with a component library (riot.js) fed data from a rest endpoint (django-reset).
 However, still using server to render static pages.

-The Idea is that I like everything that django gives out of the box with session state management, authentication, permissions ect - but also like react-like user interfaces.
+The Idea is that I like working with django rendered views and template tags, but prefer frontend component driven interfaces.